prisma/specs/schema/Readme.md

 ## Importing schemas

 > ⚠ This is not implemented yet.
+See [tracking issue(https://github.com/prisma/prisma2/issues/92)

 A team may have a lot of configuration or many different models.
 They may also have many environments they need to deploy to.
 We support an `import <string>` function that will concatenate schemas together and join their contents.